rackerlabs/support-how-to/content/cloud-servers/backing-up-your-files-with-rsync.md

     ...
     ...

-As you can see, it receives a list of files (31,345 of them) and, for the first run, downloads them all.
+Rsync receives a list of files (in this example, 31,345 of them) and, because this is the first time rsync has been run, downloads them all.

-Running rsync again will only download files that have changed so, depending on how busy your home directory is, a much smaller download will be conducted.
+If you run rsync again, only files that have changed since the last backup will be synced to your backup folder.

-### Summary

-This was a quick introduction to rsync.
-The command shown is a simple but effective and secure means of creating an incremental backup of your files.